Resistance-welding

 and

-ANSI/AWS C1.4M/C1.4-1999
+ANSI/AWS C1.4M/C1.4:2009

-Specification for Resistance Welding of Carbon and Low Alloy Steels
+Specification for Resistance Welding of Carbon and Low-Alloy Steels

 Next comes...

-SEAM WELDING which is the Resistance-welding process that provides an uninterrupted series of overlapping spot welds, in a joint which can be made gas tight or liquid tight.
 The electrodes are wheels which clamp the sheet metal parts under pressure and transmit pulses of electrical current, while providing also the required rotation or linear advancement of the workpiece.
-The wheel materials are the same as those seen before for straight electrodes for spot welding.

 Normally seam welding is done on lap joints.
 Occasionally and with special equipment, also butt seam welding can be performed.

-Longitudinal and circular seam welds can be applied to different shapes of workpieces.
-Limitations can arise from the buildup of the machine which dictates minimum and maximum diameter for circular welds.
 The throat depth of the machine limits the maximum width of one element, if welding from side to side, or the maximum straight length if welding in the perpendicular direction (i.e. for closing a large cylinder).

 Machines are quite similar to spot welding counterparts except that means of holding and rotating the circular electrodes are provided.